How do periodic tenancies work?

 The tenants’ deposits should remain protected in a tenancy deposit protection scheme until the end of the tenancy, whether it is fixed term or periodic.

 If the periodic tenancy is a statutory one, the landlord should provide the tenant with an updated How to Rent letter since the agreement is technically an updated agreement to the original contract.
+The landlord must also provide the other statutory documents such as an EPC and gas safety certificate.

 For contractual periodic tenancies, you can insert a clause within the contract stating that you may wish to review the rent at some given point.
 Provided this clause is fair, the landlord can follow it and increase the rent if necessary.
 If no clause is given, a Section 13 notice must be used to increase the rent, but only after the end of the fixed term tenancy and 12 months’ after the tenant first moved in.